johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL.19 Flight Planning, Navigation Systems, and Other XC Equipment.md

 1.5 hours ground, 1.5 hours sim

 ### Lesson Elements
-1. Planning a cross-country flight course
+1. Planning a cross-country flight
 	1. Charting a [[Course]]: [[Sectional Chart with Checkpoints.jpeg]]
 		1. Considerations for hazards and airspace along the course
 	2. Choosing checkpoints